-Typically, once your claim form and proper documentation is received by the Judiciary Benefits Center, your reimbursement will be sent within five (5) business days.
-If you have payroll direct deposit, your reimbursement will be made via Electronic Funds Transfer (EFT) to the same account as your pay.
-If you do not have direct deposit, you will be mailed a check.
+Typically, once your claim form and proper documentation is received by the JBC, your reimbursement will be sent within five (5) business days.
+Your reimbursement will be made via Electronic Funds Transfer (EFT) to the same account as your pay.